 And around and around and around these thoughts went.
 I thought of home, of my mom, of my dad, of my animals.
 I thought of food – for it was my own choice to not eat food while I was surviving.
 That’s when the tears came in.
 You know what ugly-crying is?
 Yeah.
 That’s what I was doing.

 Hyperventilating, tears running down my face, every anxiety and worry draining my self-confidence.
 I couldn’t do it.
 I just couldn’t do it.
-I was so tempted to just climb down that ridge, find Patrick and force him to call my mom.
+I was so tempted to just climb down that ridge, find Patrick, and force him to call my mom.
 I couldn’t survive out here.
 I was worthless, so stupid to think that I could actually do something as intense as this.

 I was so just hoping for some company, some person to come by and make sure that I was alive, when Marco, one of my assistant instructors showed up at my spot.
 His words were so perfect at that time, just three simple words: “How’s it going?”
 I broke into tears again, sobbing uncontrollably.
-He immediately came to my side and rubbed my back.

 I talked with him, then, about my fears.
 My worries.
 And we just talked.
 He was able to reinforce my confidence in myself.
 I actually learned that I was the bravest person in my group, he had said, for I was the farthest person out from the base camp, and that everyone else mostly was closer to the base camp, for fear of getting lost.
 He told me that not many people would come out this far on their own choice.